digital-asset/daml/docs/source/support/overview.rst

 Participant Nodes
 .................

 On top of, or integrated into the DAML Drivers sits a Participant Node, that has the primary purpose of exposing the DAML Ledger API.
 In the case of _integrated_ DAML Drivers, the Participant Node usually interacts with the DAML Drivers through solution-specific APIs.
 In this case, Participant Nodes can only communicate with DAML Drivers of one DAML Network.
 In the case of _interoperable_ DAML Drivers, the Participant Node communicates with the DAML Drivers through the uniform `Canton Protocol <https://www.canton.io/docs/stable/user-manual/index.html>`_.
 The Canton Protocol is versioned and has some cross-version compatibility guarantees, but is not a public API.
-See Participant nodes may have public APIs like monitoring and logging, command line interfaces or similar, but the only _uniform_ public API exposed by all Participant Nodes is the Ledger API.
+So Participant nodes may have public APIs like monitoring and logging, command line interfaces or similar, but the only _uniform_ public API exposed by all Participant Nodes is the Ledger API.

 Integration Components
 ......................